Spring Flower Garden Ideas

 - A small tuteur adds an unexpected element to the lush garden.

-- Ivy climbs over the door and window awnings.
+- Ivy, a great flower garden idea, climbs over the door and window awnings.
 Its green is a warm complement to the home's neutral wall.

 - Planted with succulents and blooms in the same colors featured in the garden, moveable containers furnish additional blooms.